QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 ---------------------------

-The classical law of large numbers concerns independent and identically distributed (IID) random variables
+The classical law of large numbers concerns independent and identically distributed (IID) random variables.

-Here is the strongest version of the classical LLN, known as *Kolmogorov's strong law*
+Here is the strongest version of the classical LLN, known as *Kolmogorov's strong law*.

-Let :math:`X_1, \ldots, X_n` be independent and identically distributed scalar random variables, with common distribution :math:`F`
+Let :math:`X_1, \ldots, X_n` be independent and identically distributed scalar random variables, with common distribution :math:`F`.

 When it exists, let :math:`\mu` denote the common mean of this sample: